motart/ai-bug-triage-agent/README.md

 This simple memory grows over time and helps the agent suggest fixes based on previous reviews.

 ## Notes
-The project includes working integrations with Jira, GitHub, and Terraform.
+The project includes working integrations with Jira and GitHub.
 Provide your own credentials to enable each connector.
 The analysis and learning components use open-source models.

 ## Microservices